Skip to main content

 • BBBSPGH offers three core mentoring programs that serve at-risk youth in Washington County.
 They include:

 • 1.
 Community-Based Mentoring: This is our core program that provides the most flexibility for both the Big and the Little.
 It is the traditional Big Brothers Big Sisters relationship where children and their mentors get together on their own time to share fun activities that they both enjoy.
 Volunteers are first carefully screened before they are “matched” with children based on backgrounds, interests, and preferences of the mentor, child, and the child’s family.
-These intentional matches ensure the strength and longevity of each relationship which is close to 3 years across all programs – and exceeds our national BBBS average.
-Bigs are first introduced to their Little and their Little’s parent/guardian in a pre-match meeting which is set and facilitated by a BBBSPGH Program Specialist (Match Support).
-The Program Specialist is responsible for monitoring the match throughout the relationship, celebrating successes, recognizing challenges, and aiding in problem solving.
-Match Support is the cornerstone of BBBSPGH’s program model, ensuring youth safety and development, ultimately leading to positive youth outcomes within each relationship.
+These carefully made matches ensure the strength and longevity of each relationship which is close to 3 years across all programs – and exceeds our national BBBS average.
+Bigs are first introduced to their Little and their Little’s parent/guardian in a pre-match meeting which is set and facilitated by a BBBSPGH Case Manager (Match Support Specialist).
+The Match Support Specialist is responsible for monitoring the match throughout the relationship, solving problems, addressing challenges, and celebrating successes.
+Match Support is the cornerstone of BBBSPGH’s program model, ensuring child safety and positive youth outcomes of each relationship.
 On average, each match meets two times a month, for two or three hours at a time.
 Some Bigs meet their Littles on the weekends.
-Others get together with their Littles in the evenings after school.
+Others get together with their Littles in the evenings, after school.
 Each match is unique and develops a schedule that works for them.
-Outings do not require a special occasion or expensive activity.
-Matches often simply take walks together, go to the movies, share a meal, or listen to music.
-BBBSPGH also hosts monthly activities through our more than 70+ community partners (Steelers, Pirates, Riverhounds, Carnegie Museums, Steel City Smiles, etc.), and through agency sponsored events (picnics and parties).
+It doesn’t require a special occasion or expensive activity.
+Matches often take walks together, go to the movies, share a meal, or listen to music.
+BBBSPGH also hosts monthly events through our more than 70+ community partners (Steelers, Pirates, Riverhounds, Carnegie Museums, Steel City Smiles, etc.), and through agency sponsored activities (picnics and parties).

 Primary Revenue Sources